restorecommerce/chassis-srv/command-interface.md

 | name | string | required | name of the command |
 | payload | `google.protobuf.Any` | optional | command-specific parameters |

-## Implemented Commands
+## Common Commands

 ### Check

-This command allows the health status retrieval for a service (note that a [restorecommerce](https://github.com/restorecommerce/) microservice may have several service names bound to it).
+This command allows to retrieve a healt status for a service (note that a restorecommerce microservice may have several service names bound to it).

 Possible `payload` fields in a request: